Durant, Nets rout 76ers in Simmons' return to Philadelphia

 TIP-INS

-Nets: Improved to 21-15 on the road, where Irving is only allowed to play due to his vaccination status. … Curry and Andre Drummond, who also were part of the Simmons for Harden trade, were cheered during introductions, Curry made 10 of 14 shots, including 4 of 8 from 3-point range.
-Drummond had seven points and seven rebounds. … Durant also had 14 rebounds and seven assists.
+Nets: Improved to 21-15 on the road, where Irving is only allowed to play due to his vaccination status. … Durant also had 14 rebounds and seven assists.

 UP NEXT